Troy H. Middleton: Push across Germany and victory

 In late March, VIII Corps advanced eastward through Eisenach and then across the Fulda River.
 Here some of Middleton's infantrymen came across the concentration camp at Ohrdruf, discovering the sickening evidence of what had transpired there.
 Middleton called Patton to come take a look, and Patton was joined by Bradley and Eisenhower.
 In his diary, Patton described the place as "one of the most appalling sights that I have ever seen."
-This was the first Nazi concentration camp to be discovered by the United States Army, and Eisenhower cabled Marshall to get a delegation from congress over to witness and communicate what took place there.
-Middleton later had officials from the town come in to witness what was going on in their midst.
+This was the first Nazi concentration camp to be discovered by the United States Army, and Eisenhower cabled Marshall to get a delegation from Congress over to witness and communicate what took place there.
+Middleton later had officials from the town come in.
 While every one of them denied knowing what was happening, the mayor and his wife both committed suicide that night.

-The VIII Corps continued its eastward advance well into the month of April, and was ordered to stop between Chemnitz and the Czechoslovakian border, where the corps would make contact with the Russians.
+The VIII Corps continued its eastward advance well into the month of April, and was ordered to stop between Chemnitz and the Czechoslovak border, where the corps would make contact with the Russians.
 The immediate problem was dealing with the prisoners of war.
 The Americans were almost overwhelmed by the number of Germans wanting to surrender to them, and despite orders to take no more prisoners, thousands of Germans filtered through VIII Corps lines at night, desperately trying to avoid capture by the Russians.
 During the last week of April, a Russian cavalry unit made contact with Middleton.
 While the leaders of both the Americans and the Russians exchanged luncheon invitations, the Russians were extremely reluctant to allow any Americans across the Russian line, and their American lunch guests were taken by a very circuitous route into Russian-held territory.

 On 25 April 1945 Patton wrote a recommendation, citing Middleton's "outstanding tactical skill and determination," his "magnificent resistance against...Von Rundstadt's attack," and his "tireless energy and unfaltering aggressiveness."
 With the war in Europe almost over, the disposition of the various units was being decided by higher command.
 Some would remain as occupation forces in Europe, some would return to the United States, and some would be sent to the Pacific theater to fight against the Japanese.
 The Germans formally surrendered in the American sector on 7 May 1945, and two days later Patton issued his General Order Number 98 thanking the soldiers of the Third Army, past and present, for their accomplishments.
 On 13 May, Middleton wrote a letter to Bradley requesting to be released from active duty, once his combat services were no longer needed.
 He asked to return to LSU by 1 August 1945, but also paid compliments to Bradley and others by writing, "That men such as you, Ike, Joe Collins, Courtney Hodges and others have accomplished so much in this war, are available to guide the future of our Army, we cannot but feel the future is in safe hands."